What is Trauma?

 Acute Trauma

-Acute trauma mainly results from a single distressing event, such as an accident, rape, assault, or natural disaster.
+Acute trauma mainly results from a single distressing event.

 Chronic Trauma